idio-lang/DIPS/source/scheme/scheme-basics.rst

 If the evaluation engine sees a list it will assume the first element is a function and the remaining elements are arguments to that function.
-What if we want to create an actual list?
+What if we want to create an actual list and not have it evaluated?
 We need to *quote* the list:

 .. code-block:: scheme